generousRocky/generousRocky.github.io/about/index.md

 	<img src="{{ site.url }}/images/rocky_icon.png" alt="Drawing" style="width: 230px;"/>
 </p>

-My name is Heerak Lim and in English it is called Rocky.
+My name is Heerak Lim and in English, called Rocky.
 I'm in my M.S degree at Seoul National University in Korea and studying database and storage systems.
 I worked for CSIRO, a national research organisation in Australia and AICT(Advanced Institutes of Convergence Technology) in Korea as a research intern.
 Among the various fields of computer science, I am interested in followings: